… why do the righteous playgoers suffer? …

 The Flea Theater’s crew of outstanding young actors has less to work with than usual because the characters, even including such potentially rich figures as Job, and God, are thinly written, and ultimately are not sympathetic or arresting.
 God is cute.
 Job is bombastic.
 The choreography is flat and obvious, compared with that seen at The Flea recently in its masterful production of These Seven Sicknesses, where The Bats had the chance to fulfill their outstanding and varied talents.

 It’s conceivable that all this voyeuristic violence could have a point, but it doesn’t.
 It’s there for its own sake.
 There is no new way offered for looking at the story of Job, no insight into why the righteous suffer, no idea that could carry one’s thoughts to a new place.
 It’s hard to square the wishy-washy “what’s the point of this play?” problem with the clarity of purpose and driving development in Bradshaw’s fine, earlier play, The Bereaved.

 I thought for awhile the idea might be that Job caught on to the fact that God was merciless and so, following God’s example, became merciless himself but when I asked the playwright in a “talk-back” after the performance if that was “the idea,” he gave the uncommitted answer that he had for most questions, “It’s open-ended.”
 But open-ended is one thing; intellectual inconsistency, unmotivated action, arbitrary characterizations … these take you nowhere.

-JOB plays at the Flea Theater in Manhattan’s Tribeca through November 3.
-For information and tickets, click on live link of title.
-NOTE; It’s been announced that JOB is coming back to The Flea Theater — Thomas Bradshaw’s JOB is returning to The Flea to run January 4 – 28.
+Job plays at the Flea Theater in Manhattan’s Tribeca through November 3.
+Note: It’s been announced that Job is coming back to The Flea Theater — Thomas Bradshaw’s Job is returning to The Flea to run January 4 – 28.